atsushieno/aap-core/README.md

 ### Discord community

-We have a community channel at Android Audio Devs Discord: #aap
+We have a community channel at [Android Audio Devs Discord](https://discord.com/invite/EHcdTgTpah): #aap (thanks to @meteaurestudios).
+Note that it is NOT my server.

 ### issue reporting and discussions